elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-can-orientation-changes-lead-to-confusion-in-reflections.md

 url: /learn/mathematics/questions/how-can-orientation-changes-lead-to-confusion-in-reflections
 score: -1.0
 related_article1:
-    id: 162411
+    id: 162892
-    title: >-
-        How is congruence maintained in reflections?
+    title: How does reflecting a point across the x-axis change its coordinates?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-congruence-maintained-in-reflections
+    url: /learn/mathematics/questions/how-does-reflecting-a-point-across-the-xaxis-change-its-coordinates
 related_article2:
-    id: 162393
+    id: 162814
-    title: >-
-        What is vertical symmetry in the context of reflections?
+    title: How does a reflection impact the coordinates of a geometric figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-vertical-symmetry-in-the-context-of-reflections
+    url: /learn/mathematics/questions/how-does-a-reflection-impact-the-coordinates-of-a-geometric-figure
 related_article3:
-    id: 162411
+    id: 162407
-    title: >-
-        How is congruence maintained in reflections?
+    title: How does the line of reflection act as a mirror?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-congruence-maintained-in-reflections
+    url: /learn/mathematics/questions/how-does-the-line-of-reflection-act-as-a-mirror
 related_article4:
-    id: 162385
+    id: 162642
-    title: >-
-        What is the line of reflection in a reflection transformation?
+    title: What are common misconceptions about coordinate changes in reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-line-of-reflection-in-a-reflection-transformation
+    url: /learn/mathematics/questions/what-are-common-misconceptions-about-coordinate-changes-in-reflections
 related_article5:
-    id: 162395
+    id: 162819
-    title: >-
-        What role does symmetry play in geometric figures?
+    title: What are some misunderstandings about symmetry in reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-role-does-symmetry-play-in-geometric-figures
+    url: /learn/mathematics/questions/what-are-some-misunderstandings-about-symmetry-in-reflections
 ---

 &nbsp;